orichaud/gce/Readme.md

 ```
 The CLI options are limited.
 The YAML offers much more possibilities to configure the Kubernetes objects.

-In both cases, you can check the objects have been created:
+In both cases, you can check the objects have been created.
+For example with the first option, the output shoud look like what follows:
 ```sh
 kubectl get all --namespace=orns --show-labels